 - Check the insulation levels in your attic, exterior and basement walls, ceilings, floors, and crawl spaces.
 Visit www.energysavers.gov for instructions on checking your insulation levels.

-- Check for holes or cracks around your walls, ceilings, windows, doors, light and plumbing fixtures, switches, and electrical outlets that can leak air into or out of your home.
+- Check for holes or cracks around your walls, ceilings, windows, doors, and you can also get a recommendation about the best plumber and check the plumbing fixtures, switches, and electrical outlets that can leak air into or out of your home.

 - Check for open fireplace dampers.